• Safe and secure Checkout process

 Subtropic climate (Mediterranean) (e. g.
 B. Portugal, Spain, Italy)

-Direct sowing is possible at an ambient temperature of at least 12°C. Pre-cultivation in small pots from February to September is recommended.
+Direct sowing is possible at an ambient temperature of at least 12°C. Pre-cultivation from February to September is recommended.
 The ideal location for the plants is sheltered from the wind, warm and sunny to partially shaded.

 Moderate climate (e. g.
 B. Germany, Switzerland, Poland)

-Direct sowing is possible at an ambient temperature of at least 12°C. Pre-cultivation in small pots from March to June is recommended.
+Direct sowing is possible at an ambient temperature of at least 12°C. Pre-cultivation from March to June is recommended.
 The ideal location for the plants is sheltered from the wind, warm and sunny.

 General recommendations

-The best time to germinate cucumbers is when the average night temperature is 12°C. Direct sowing in rows is possible.
-Pre-cultivation and subsequent planting at the specified planting distance is recommended.
-When pre-cultivating, sow the seeds directly in small pots or in seed trays and plant them from the second pair of leaves after the cotyledons or when the root ball is sufficiently rooted directly in the prepared bed.
+The optimal time for germinating cucumbers is at an average night temperature of 12°C. Direct sowing in rows is possible.
+Pre-cultivation followed by planting at the specified planting distance is recommended.
+For pre-cultivation, sow the seeds directly into small pots or seed trays and plant them directly into the prepared bed when the second pair of leaves after the cotyledons appear, or when the root ball is sufficiently rooted.
+The soil for cucumbers should be nutrient-rich, rich in humus, loose, and well-drained.
+Heavy and cold clay soils or soils with a high salt content are less suitable.
+To ensure good soil moisture and temperature, we recommend covering the soil with mulch.

 Additional tips